nicolgit/nicolgit.github.io/_posts/2024/2024-09-24-run-as-administrator.md

 ![local-security-policy](../../assets/post/2024/local-security-policy.png)

-The XPATH query, which can be used as a filter in the event to recognize this event, is as follows
+The XPATH query, which can be used as a filter in the Window Event Viewer, is the following

 ```xml
 <QueryList>